dsrodriguezl/data-analysis_template/data/data_README.md

+---
-# README for data folder
+title: "README for data folder"
+output: github_document
+---

 This folder stores the data for the project

 ## Data description